chiraggaur/TA-AC-BACKEND-express-with-authentication-checkpoint-03-TNaaan/block-BNaafu/index.md

 - filter by a combination of date & category
 - display savings for current month
 - select inputs for viewing income,expenses and savings for a particular month & year

+// issue in authentication will do once new code found old is not working